Esotopo21/TryHackMe-AnonymousCTF-Writeup/README.md

 ## Sixth task

-As I usually do, the first thing to find privilage escaltion vectors was `find / -perm /6000 2>/dev/null` which reveals you all the files with the SUID set so you can see if there is something unusual.
+As I usually do, the first thing to find privilege escalation vectors was `find / -perm /6000 2>/dev/null` which reveals you all the files with the SUID set so you can see if there is something unusual.
 In this case I found the bin "/usr/bin/env" which I searched for on GTFOBins, I found the exploitaion which requires you to change directory in /usr/bin and run
 `./env /bin/sh -p`